 In order to do business legally in different states, you will need to register your company in those states.
 To open an office in other state outside your company’s home state, you will require a Certificate of Authority.

 Companies need to pay taxes and file an annual report.
-Paycron offers an annual service to help you meet E-filing requirement and keep your company in good standing.
+Paycron offers an annual service to help you meet E-filing requirements and keep your company in good standing.

 Article of Amendment (for corporations) and Certification of Amendments require businesses to notify the Secretary of State about any fundamental changes your business makes.